MicrosoftDocs/azure-aks-docs/articles/aks/istio-telemetry.md

 # Telemetry for Istio-based service mesh add-on for Azure Kubernetes Service

 [Istio][istio-telemetry-overview] can generate metrics, distributed traces, and access logs for all workloads in the mesh.
-The Istio-based service mesh add-on for Azure Kubernetes Service (AKS) provides telemetry customization options through the [shared MeshConfig][istio-meshconfig] as well as the Istio Telemetry API `v1` for Istio minor revisions 1.22 (`asm-1-22`) and above.
+The Istio-based service mesh add-on for Azure Kubernetes Service (AKS) provides telemetry customization options through the [shared MeshConfig][istio-meshconfig] and the Istio Telemetry API `v1` for Istio minor revisions 1.22 (`asm-1-22`) and higher.

 > [!NOTE]
 > Some Istio MeshConfig Telemetry fields may be deprecating in [upcoming Istio releases][istio-releases].
 It is highly recommended to use Telemetry API for Istio MeshConfig customizations that have been deprecated, as these functionalities will be removed in a [future Istio release][istio-feature-status].

 ## Telemetry API

-Telemetry API `v1` is available for the Istio add-on, for minor revisions `asm-1-22` and above.
+Telemetry API `v1` is available for the Istio add-on, for minor revisions `asm-1-22` and higher.

 ### Configure Telemetry Resources